ArthurLobopro/arthurlobopro/README.md

 <div align="center">
   <a href="https://buymeacoffee.com/arthurlobo">
-   ❤️ Buy me a Coffe ❤️
+   ❤️ Buy me a Coffee ❤️
   </a>
 </div>